• Home

 According to classical mythology, Butrint was founded by exiles fleeing the fall of Troy.
 Virgil’s epic poem, the Aeneid, recounts Aeneas visiting Butrint on his way to Italy.

-Theater Butrint Albania
+Theater Butrint National Park Albania

 The theater at Butrint